xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges31.md

 * the REST API for dropping collections (DELETE /_api/collection) now accepts an optional query string parameter `isSystem`, which can set to `true` in order to drop system collections.
 If the parameter is not set or not set to true, the REST API will refuse to drop system collections.
-In previous versions of ArangoDB, the `isSystem` parameter did not exist, and there was no distinction between system and non-system collections when dropping collections.
+In previous versions of AvocadoDB, the `isSystem` parameter did not exist, and there was no distinction between system and non-system collections when dropping collections.